fr1t2/docs.theqrl.org/_docs/tools/messages.md

 ---
 title: QRL Messages
 categories: info
+description: Technical description of the messaging features of the Quantum Resistant Ledger
 tags: tools
 ---

-Discuss the messiging function of the qrl, what it is and how to use it.
+Discuss the messaging function of the qrl, what it is and how to use it.
 Give a real world example and in depth discussion of the operation of the function.
 This should be quite in the weeds.

 ## What is it